buccaneerai/note-window-consumer/performance/2023-04-18/Cruise/j.md

 ```

 #### CC
-Patient born in 1980 presents with a severe headache, swaying feeling, nausea, and noise sensitivity.
+Patient presents with a severe headache and swaying sensation.

 #### HPI
-The patient began experiencing their worst headache, which is located in the front of their head and has a sensation of pressure.
-It started earlier in the day and is accompanied by a swaying feeling, nausea, and worsens with noise.
-The swaying sensation has been on and off since going on a cruise a month ago.
-The headache is slightly relieved in a quiet place with eyes open.
+The patient started experiencing a severe headache earlier today, described as the worst headache they've ever had, located at the front of their head and extending throughout.
+The pain is not throbbing, stabbing, or aching, but rather feels like pressure.
+The headache is worse when exposed to loud noises and slightly better in a quiet environment with eyes open.
+The patient also experiences a swaying sensation, which has been on and off since going on a cruise last month, but has worsened with the current headache.
+The patient has some nausea but no vomiting, and has tried ibuprofen to alleviate the headache with minimal relief.

 #### ROS
 - neurological: [true] headache
 - gastrointestinal: [true] nausea
 - ent: [true] hearing loss
-- constitutional: [false] fever
-- genitourinary: [false] urinary incontinence
 - cardiovascular: [false] chest pain
 - respiratory: [false] difficulty breathing

 #### Past Medical History
-- No medical conditions
-- No major surgeries, except one in foot
+- Prior foot surgery

 #### Family History
 - Father has diabetes
+- Sister has depression

 #### Social History
-The patient mentioned that they do not smoke cigarettes but do consume alcohol.
-They have used marijuana in the past but not recently.
-They have not had any major surgeries or medical conditions.
-The patient's father has diabetes and their sister has depression.
+The patient is a non-smoker and drinks alcohol occasionally.
+They have used marijuana in the past but are not currently using any drugs.
+The patient has no significant social history information provided.

 #### Allergies
-- Patient denied allergies.
+- Patient denied allergies

 #### Medications
 - Ibuprofen
-- Excedrin

 #### Assessment & Plan
-- Complex migraine or vestibular migraine: Order CT Scan and CT angio; Prescribe Effexor (37.5 mg daily), can increase as needed; Schedule follow-up in 1 week
+- New onset headache: Order CT Scan and CT angio; Prescribe Effexor (37.5 mg daily), can increase as needed; Schedule follow-up in 1 week
-- Mal de Debarquement syndrome: Consider as alternative diagnosis
-- Allergies: Consider as alternative diagnosis
+- Swaying sensation: Prescribe Effexor (37.5 mg daily), can increase as needed
+- Nausea: Monitor and address during follow-up if persistent